jASONSDFDSA/Additional-Experiments/README.md

 ### For Answers to Questions: A1<a id="9xQG_A"></a>

-We used different value for the coefficient $\lambda$ to the loss on the forget set in NegGrad+ to update the model during gradient ascent.
-Results shows that focusing on too much either objective impair the overall performance of unlearning.
+We used different values for the coefficient($\lambda$) to the loss on the forget set in NegGrad+ to update the model during gradient ascent.
+Results show that focusing on too much of either objective impairs the overall performance of unlearning.

 ![NegGrad+_lambda0](assets/neggrad_images_0.png)